cshqc/Supplementary-file-for-DLC-LFA/README.md

 # Supplementary-file-for-F2PLF
-This is the supplementary file for paper entitled “A Fine-grained Fuzzy-PID Controller-guided Latent Factor Model for High-Dimensional Incomplete Data Representation”.
+This is the supplementary file for paper entitled “A Novel Fuzzy-PID-Refined Latent Factor Analysis Model for Highly-Efficient Representation Learning to High-Dimensional and Incomplete Matrices”.
 It provides Table S1 for hyperparameter settings of each competitor.